LOTEAT/EKF-Demo/README.md

 \end{array}\right)
 $$

-Note that in this equation, some $\bar{x}_t$s represent the x-axis coordinate, some represent the whole vector.
+Note that in this equation, some $\bar{x}_t$ represent the x-axis coordinate, some represent the whole vector.

 We further simplify this equation.